 From 2001 to 2006 I was Head of the Department of Economics, and then served as senior advisor to UBC President Toope.
-From 2012 to 2015 I was Vice Provost and AVP at UBC.
-Since 2015, I serve as UBC’s Provost and Vice President Academic pro tem.
+From 2012 to 2015 I was Vice Provost and AVP at UBC and from 2015 to July 2017 I served as UBC’s Provost and Vice President Academic pro tem.

 Please click on paper titles for abstracts and full text downloads.

 (with Michael D. Bordo and Hugh Rockoff)

 NBER Working Paper No. 17312

 The financial crisis of 2008 engulfed the banking system of the United States and many large European countries.
 Canada was a notable exception.
 In this paper we argue that the structure of financial systems is path dependent.
 The relative stability of the Canadian banks in the recent crisis compared to the United States in our view reflected the original institutional foundations laid in place in the early 19th century in the two countries.
 The Canadian concentrated banking system that had evolved by the end of the twentieth century had absorbed the key sources of systemic risk -- the mortgage market and investment banking -- and was tightly regulated by one overarching regulator.
 In contrast the relatively weak, fragmented, and crisis prone U.S. banking system that had evolved since the early nineteenth century, led to the rise of securities markets, investment banks and money market mutual funds (the shadow banking system) combined with multiple competing regulatory authorities.
 The consequence was that the systemic risk that led to the crisis of 2007-2008 was not contained.